ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 **How is UCSC Dining operating during the pandemic?**

 With fewer people on campus, Dining Services has reduced the number of locations at which it is serving customers.
+Currently, the only open Dining Hall is at Colleges Nine and Ten.
 It has also implemented numerous changes to its operations in support of everyone’s wellbeing.
 Currently, all dining hall meals must be ordered online, in advance, using the [GET app or website](https://dining.ucsc.edu/get/index.html).
 All meals must be taken to go.
 Face coverings and social distancing efforts are required.
 [Here is a summary](https://dining.ucsc.edu/covid-19/index.html) of the operational changes currently in place for Dining Services.

 **I live in a residence hall; what are my meal plan options?**